Robert David Brady: Teaching career

-Having been a guest instructor/artist/speaker at innumerable schools, art centers, potteries and museums over the years, Brady has generously shared his wealth of knowledge with generations of other artists and art lovers.
+Having been a guest instructor/artist/speaker at several schools, art centers, potteries and museums over the years, Brady has shared his knowledge with generations of other artists and art lovers.
 He has said, “The greatest reward in my career as an artist is the satisfaction of creating and discovery," and, "Being an artist has led to the appreciation and integration of aesthetic awareness in all aspects of my life.
 I am grateful for the rich and provocative life afforded me by being a member of the arts community."

 Collections

-Museum work
+Museums

 Many collections of Brady's artwork can be found around the world.
-Examples of the work can be found in The Crocker Art Museum (Sacramento, California), the San Francisco Museum of Modern Art (SFMOMA), the Oakland Museum of California (OMCA), the Honolulu Museum of Art, and the Stedelijk Museum (Amsterdam).
+Examples of the work can be found in The Crocker Art Museum (Sacramento, California), the San Francisco Museum of Modern Art (SFMOMA), the Oakland Museum of California (OMCA), the Honolulu Museum of Art, the Stedelijk Museum (Amsterdam), and the Smithsonian Institution’s Renwick Gallery, Washington, D.C.